2018 Tournament Rules

 - The top four times will advance to the finals where they will race each other in a 20 Yard sprint to determine a winner.

 Admission to all of the Youth Softball Nationals games is included in the team entry fees.
-There will not be a GATE FEE charged for the event!
+There will be NO GATE FEE for the event!
 We encourage family and friends to come to the complex to cheer on the athletes and show their support.

 Age, as of DECEMBER 31, 2018, is the determining factor for the team’s age division.
 Take the oldest player on your team, determine that players age as of DECEMBER 31, 2018, and that is the age division your team will be required to play in.